jkschneider/grafana-trace-exemplars/README.md

 Some advantages over the Heatmap panel included in Grafana:

-1. Zero values are light gray instead of interpolated on the color spectrum, so it's easier to distinguish zero and near zero values.
-Empty values are dispalyed in white.
-2. The y-axis has settable bounds and y-axis labels never overlap.
+1. The y-axis has settable bounds and y-axis labels never overlap.
-3. The x-axis is time-scale aggregable, allowing you to set a maximum number of x-ticks.
+2. The x-axis is time-scale aggregable, allowing you to set a maximum number of x-ticks.
 In this way you can visualize a large timescale without displaying many thousands of individual buckets which obscure the data and make the visualization perform badly.